 For those that subscribe to the OpenLearn e-newsletter, we gather statistics around email opening which helps us to monitor and improve our e-newsletter.

 We use your personal data in order to deliver and improve our services, which are part of our public task of providing education to all.
 This includes maintaining records of your participation in OpenLearn courses.
 We will contact you where necessary via email, for example when you enrol on or complete an OpenLearn course, and notifying you if a course you have enrolled on is being deleted, amended or updated.
 We use data to analyse patterns and trends of use and the uptake of educational courses and facilities.
+If you register as part of a funded partner programme we will use your data for internal planning and reporting purposes, and will also share it with the funding body or partner organisation.

 We may use your personal data within The Open University for research purposes.